Scroll to the bottom of the page for past Gallery Events and additional videos. 👇

 JSF Contemporary is proud to be exhibiting in the inaugural contemporary art fair in the city of Philadelphia!
 Join us April 4th – 7th at the 23rd St Armory located at 22 S 23rd St Philadelphia, Pa.
 Come visit us at Booth #121.

 “The inaugural Philadelphia Fine Art Fair (PFAF) is a tightly curated, boutique and impeccably designed fair providing attendees a casual and manageable viewing experience.
 Prices for artworks will range from $3,000 to $1 million+.
 There are “must have” treasures for every budget.
 The fair’s highly – regarded galleries hail from 4 countries, 8 states, as well as a strong local representation.”

 Thomas G. Brady: Pastels

-These intimate works on paper are the perfect entry point for young collectors looking to own a Brady.
+These intimate works on paper are the perfect entry point for new, young or seasoned collectors looking to own a Brady.

 Interested in owning a pastel?

 Email the gallery for availability and pricing…

 CLICK THIS 👉 LINK TO VIEW ALL OF THE PASTELS IN THE EXHIBITION.